JCSDA-internal/.github/pull_request_template.md

 - [ ] ioda
 - [ ] ...

-Note: to automatically run tests for dependent repos, push a commit containing "trigger pipeline", e.g. (not available for all repos):
+Note: to automatically run tests for dependent repos, push a commit containing "trigger pipeline", e.g. (*Note* - this requires that you have access to JCSDA's AWS account and even then, it is not available for all repos):

 ```bash
 git commit --allow-empty -m 'trigger pipeline'